jdi-docs/jdi-light/source/includes/documentation/_vue_js_elements.md

   }
 ```

-The `v-skeleton-loader` component is a versatile tool that can fill many roles within a project.
+The Skeleton loader component is a versatile tool that can fill many roles within a project.
 At its heart, the component provides an indication to the user that something is coming but not yet available.
 There are over 30 pre-defined options available that can be combined to make custom examples.

-####Boilerplate component
-The `v-skeleton-loader` can be used as boilerplate designs when creating mockups.
-Mix and match various pre-defined options or create your own unique implementations.

 __Vuetify v2.6.14__ code example: